bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 **Warning:**  You have to select the MAC addresses of the NIC cards before you start the installation of Ubuntu server.
 And make sure
               that the MAC address are not changed once you start the installation.
-This leads to Network Interface variable name registory error inside the kernel network configurations and you will have to manually edit it , let alone the hell of SSH Key conflicts due to change in MAC address after installaion of the OS's and OpenStack packages on your VM's.
+This leads to Network Interface variable name registory error inside the kernel network configurations and you will have to manually edit it , let alone the hell of SSH Key conflicts due to change in MAC address after installation of the OS's and OpenStack packages on your VM's.